-3. Mortgaged property often becomes vacant, both under standard mortgage and reverse mortgage transactions, when the homeowner dies.
-Under Subsection (a)(8) proof of death of the homeowner is one of the conditions that may give rise to a presumption that the mortgaged property is abandoned, provided that there is no evidence that an heir or other beneficiary of the homeowner's estate is in actual possession.
-Of course if there are multiple homeowners, this condition is met only if all the homeowners have died.

-4. In a nonjudicial foreclosure proceeding, the creditor may treat the mortgaged property as abandoned only by submitting evidence of abandonment to an independent third party.
-Subsection (c) provides for the submission of evidence to a person, who as part of the decision making process must personally visit the property.
+- 3. Mortgaged property often becomes vacant, both under standard mortgage and reverse mortgage transactions, when the homeowner dies.
+Under Subsection (a)(8) proof of death of the homeowner constitutes prima facie evidence-is one of the conditions that may give rise to a presumption-that the mortgaged property is abandoned, provided that there is no evidence that an heir or other beneficiary of the homeowner's estate is in actual possession.
+Of course if there are multiple homeowners, this condition is met only if all the homeowners have died. - 4.
+In a nonjudicial foreclosure proceeding, the creditor may treat the mortgaged property as abandoned only by submitting evidence of abandonment to an independent third party.
+Subsection (c) provides for the submission of evidence to a person, who as part of the decision making process must personally visit the property-and enter the dwelling unit.
 Normally jurisdictions enacting this Act will designate an employee of local government, such as a building inspector, who is responsible for evaluating the physical condition of dwelling units.